 Rational and Hypotheses

 Our primary aim is to optimize the alignment between individual-level factors and the chosen intervention, all grounded in a well-defined psychological concept centered around motivational congruency and baseline evaluations.
 To achieve this, we embarked on a meticulous analysis of the psychological needs and social cognitions of individuals belonging to Israel's three major political groups: Conservatives, Centrists, and Liberals.
 Our approach involved matching each group with the most pertinent social equality intervention from a pool of established psychological intergroup interventions, guided by our theoretical principles.
+While our intervention selection was primarily guided by theoretical criteria that were established to promote the desired outcome, align with ideology-based motivations and baseline attitudes, and be effectively operationalized as video clips, it's important to note that these criteria do not encompass every possible intervention.
+Instead, they serve as a foundational starting point to showcase the potential of our suggested framework, which can readily be applied to a wide range of additional interventions.

 Conservatives: Correcting Meta-Perceptions Intervention

 Conservative individuals exhibit distinct traits characterized by a strong desire for order, certainty, and structure (Jost et al., 2003; Schimel et al., 1999).
 Their heightened sensitivity to threats, as highlighted by Wright and Baril (2013) and Jost and Amodio (2012), stems from a motivation to resolve ambiguity and address perceived threats.
-This sensitivity often leads conservatives to attribute exaggerated hostility to social outgroups (Rouhana et al., 1997).
+This sensitivity often leads conservatives to attribute exaggerated hostility to social outgroups (Moore-Berg et al., 2020; Rouhana et al., 1997).
 Given this proclivity, conservatives should be particularly responsive to interventions designed to mitigate uncertainty and threat sensitivity by challenging their misconceptions about outgroups (Nir et al., 2023).
-Consequently, we hypothesize that an intervention presenting accurate information about the attitudes of their outgroup (i.e., correcting intergroup meta-perceptions) will be most effective at increasing conservatives' support for social equality.
+Consequently, decreasing one's uncertainty regarding the attitudes and intentions of his rival group, may be especially beneficial for conservatives.
+Hence, we suggest that an intervention presenting accurate information about the attitudes of their outgroup (i.e., correcting intergroup meta-perceptions) will be most effective at increasing conservatives' support for social equality.
 To test this hypothesis, we developed a two-minute video exposing Jewish Israelis to recent findings demonstrating that a significant majority of Arab Israelis favor integration into Israeli society and endorse Jewish-Arab coexistence.

+H1: Conservative Israeli Jews exposed to the corrective meta-perception intervention will demonstrate the most significant increase in support for social equality compared to the control group.
+This effect is expected to surpass the increases observed among conservatives exposed to the social norms or meta-perception intervention.

 Centrists: Social Norms Intervention